qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 save the layer to a new one with our new projection, then import that new layer into our map.

-You have many different options: you can export each layer as a new Shapefile, you can append the layers to an existing GeoPackage file or you can create another GeoPackage file and fill it with the new reprojected layers.
+You have many different options, e.g. you can export each layer as a new Shapefile, you can append the layers to an existing GeoPackage file or you can create another GeoPackage file and fill it with the new reprojected layers.
 We will show the last option so the :file:`training_data.gpkg` will remain clean.
 But feel free to choose the best workflow for yourself.

 .. note:: In this example, we are using the
     :guilabel:`WGS 84 / UTM zone 34S` CRS, but you may use a UTM CRS which is